freihype/products/projects/industrial-injector/clamping-mechanism/optimize/ReadMe.md

 ## Dependent modules:

-### sklearn

-classical machine learning algorithms and scientific Python packages: (numpy, scipy, sympy, matplotlib).
+### sklearn -classical machine learning algorithms and scientific Python packages: (numpy, scipy, sympy, matplotlib):

 - [numpy](https://github.com/numpy/numpy) -  library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays